-Our plan covers neither emergency services, urgently needed services, nor any other services if you receive care outside of the United States and its territories
+Our plan does not cover emergency services, urgently needed services, or any other services for care outside of the United States and its territories.

 Section 3.3 Getting care during a disaster

 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.